 Create a backup file.

-For more information about the contents of the backup file, read our Backup Tarball Contents documentation.
+For more information about the contents of the backup file, read our How to Copy Addon Domains to a New Account documentation.

 Create a new account.